Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 Again, the tip of the plectrum should be parallel with your finger and pointing outwards in the direction of your index finger.

-This is the difference between the previous method of holding a guitar pick.
+This is the difference between the previous method of holding a guitar pick properly.

 Adjust the angle of the pick slightly to the left or right to get the most comfortable picking angle for you.